 Tip 1.
 Merge Your OneDrive Accounts

-2. Navigate to the Clouds tab, click Add Clouds at the bottom of My Clouds, select OneDrive and click OK to add this drive.
+2. Navigate to the Storage tab, click + Add Cloud, and select OneDrive and click OK to add this drive.
+Then edit the settings for your OneDrive.
 You can add OneDrive accounts as many as you have.

-And if you think CBackupper is suitable for you, you can continue to use it at a cheap price.
-It costs $6.00/month and $60.00/year with 1000 GB.
-Let’s see how to backup USB data to CBackupper:
+And if you think CBackup is suitable for you, you can continue to use it at a cheap price.
+Let’s try to backup USB data to CBackup Cloud.

 The 3 ways to backup USB to OneDrive and 2 tips to get more backup space for your USB data have been listed above.
-All the ways and tips are free, you can follow the detailed steps to achieve your aim.
+All the ways and tips are free.
+Once again, we recommend that you use the free CBackup to back up files from your computer to OneDrive, as well as more space.
+And you can follow the detailed steps to achieve your aim.